projectodd/openwhisk-katacoda/5-packages/03-parameters.md

 ### Package Parameters

-Default paramater values can also be defined on packages.
+Default parameter values can also be defined on packages.
 These values are passed on all Actions defined in the package.
 To see this in action, let's reset our temperature conversion Action.
 First, we'll deleted and recreate our Action:

 ```
 wsk -i action delete conversions/temperature